zio/zio-quill/CASSANDRA.md

 }
 ```

-Phantom requires explicit definition of the database model.
+Phantom requires mapping classes to lift the database model to DSL types.
 The query definition also requires special equality operators.

 **Quill (v0.3.2-SNAPSHOT)**
 ```scala